Amazon offers a range of advertising solutions for brands and sellers of any size to meet their marketing goals and grow their business.

 Whichever advertiser is willing to pay the most is the one who wins.
 Whether or not that bid is actually worth it is up to you to figure out.

-Although the highest bidder has a higher chance of winning the auction, you should aim to have a lower CPC because it directly translates to a higher return on ad spend (ROAS).
+Although the highest bidder has a better chance of winning the auction, you should aim to have a lower CPC because it directly translates to a higher return on ad spend (ROAS).

 Bidding wars are common in competitive industries or for competitive keywords.
 That competition will naturally drive up the price for keywords and placements.

-Most of us don’t have unlimited ad budgets.
-While having a higher budget means that you can afford to play in highly competitive markets, most of us need to figure out an effective way to stretch a budget to achieve realistic results.
+Most of us do not have unlimited ad budgets.
+While having a higher budget means that you can afford to play in highly competitive markets, the majority of us need to figure out an effective way to stretch a budget to achieve realistic results.

-How much you have to spend will determine your ideal keyword and bidding strategy, which will affect your CPC.
+The amount you have to spend will determine your ideal keyword and bidding strategy, which in turn will affect your CPC.

 These costs aren’t static.
 They depend on factors like marketing goals, chosen ad type, targeting, bids, and budget.